Pieloth/ASUS-G713PV-fix/README.md

 >
 > All following issues are fixed (see details below)
 >
-> - Flickers fixed
+> - Flickers fixed bu recent AMD GPU drivers and chpset
 > - Freeze on various Modern Standby combined situations with sleep or wake up, Fast Startup, Hibernation: All fixed.
-> - Black logon screen fixed, no random reboot anymore
+> - Black logon screen fixed
+> - No random reboot
-> - Enhance the Modern Standby experience to be closer to former S3 standby
+> - Enhance Modern Standby experience sleep mode to be closer to former S3 standby
 >
 > A tweak of Media drivers:
 > - NVidia HD Audio